Working Holiday Visa

 Arrange Your Health Exams

-• If you are certain you will be required to undertake a health examination, you can do so before you apply to expedite the process.
+- Pro Tip: If you are certain you will be required to undertake a health examination, do it before you apply to expedite the process.

 Get Assistance with Your Application